List of Red vs. Blue episodes: Season 19: Family Shatters (2021)

-Film: Restoration (2024)
+Season 20: Restoration (2024)

-A film that concluded the series story, Restoration, was released on May 21, 2024 and was written by Burns and directed by Hullum.
+Originally released as a film that concluded the series story, Restoration, was released on May 21, 2024 and was written by Burns and directed by Hullum.
+On November 16, 2025, it started releasing on the RT site in an episodic format, making it officially season 20.
 The trailer implies that the events from the Shisno Trilogy and Zero (seasons 15–18 and Family Shatters) have never occurred in the series continuity, only appearing as Epsilon-Church's "simulations" in an attempt to save the Reds and Blues at the end of its thirteenth season.